FallCicada/fallcicada.github.io/source/_posts/misc-note.md

 Additionally, the logo, or any other image that needs to be placed in the website template, should be put in directory `<icarus directory>/source/img/xxx`, and be indexed as `/img/xxx` in config file.
 The directory of Icarus, installed directly through `npm`, should be `<blog directory>/node_modules/hexo-theme-icarus`.

+But there exists some bugs when the blog is deployed with Github Action.
+As a result, I manually moved Icarus from `<blog directory>/node_modules/hexo-theme-icarus` to `<blog directory>/themes/icarus`, which resolves most of the issues.

 ``` yaml _config.icarus.yml >folded
 # Modified config